google/objax/docs/source/examples.rst

 Load pretrained `GPT2 <https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf>`_
 model (124M parameter) and demonstrate how to use the model to generate a text sequence.
-See a :code:`examples/gpt-2/README.md` for an additional information.
+See :code:`examples/gpt-2/README.md` for additional information.

 ==========  =
 Hardware    GPU or TPU